sakho3600/mobile-ticket/README.md

     }
 }
 ```
-###### Changing the deafult configurations of the application in  Development/Production Environment
+###### Changing the default configurations of the application in  Development/Production Environment
-Application configuration file called 'cofig.json' contains the application specific parameters.
+Application configuration file called 'config.json' contains the application specific parameters.

 File location
 ```html